pantheon-systems/documentation/source/_docs/guides/drupal8-commandline.md

 date: 2/15/2017
 ---

-This guide will walk through using the command line to create a new Drupal 8 site, add modules, create content, and move configurations between Pantheon environments.

 [Drush](https://github.com/drush-ops/drush) is a tool for working with Drupal from the command line.
 Terminus is a way to do on the command line everything you can do in Pantheon's browser-based dashboard.
-You can also run Drush commands direclty from Terminus, making it a single solution for using the command line to develop on Pantheon.
+You can also run Drush commands directly from Terminus, making it a single solution for using the command line to develop on Pantheon.

-Once you are comfortable with Terminus, you may find it faster to use than the browser.
-Terminus also opens the door to writing scripts that combine multiple Terminus commands to accommodate whatever workflow needs you have.

-For more information about Terminus itself, see our [Terminus Manual](/docs/terminus/).
+This guide will walk through using the command line to create a new Drupal 8 site, add modules, create content, and move configurations between Pantheon environments.

 ## Before You Begin